-Peaches (Prunus persica) are widely grown in Texas, although the varying climate from the Gulf Coast and South Texas to the continental weather of North Texas affects appropriate varieties.
-Texas A&M University has identified numerous cultivars good for growing in various parts of the state.
+Peaches (Prunus persica) are widely grown in Texas, although the varying climate from the Gulf Coast and south Texas to the continental weather of north Texas affects which varieties are appropriate.
+There are numerous cultivars that are good for growing in various parts of the state.

 Winter Chilling Requirements

 To break winter dormancy and grow and bloom normally in spring, peaches need a minimum number of winter hours below 45 degrees Fahrenheit.
 These hours, known as the chilling requirement, vary among peach cultivars.
 If a tree's chilling requirement is too low, frost may destroy early blooms.
 If the requirement is too high, a tree may be slow to break dormancy, resulting in low peach yields.
 The chilling requirement varies among different parts of Texas.

 Roughly speaking, the chilling requirement for peaches grown in north Texas, including the Dallas-Fort Worth area, is 900 to 1,000 hours.
 Going south, the requirement drops to 800, to 700, and then to 600 hours at the latitude of Austin in central Texas and to 400 hours in San Antonio and along the Gulf Coast, including Houston.
 It drops to 200 hours in McAllen and the southern tip of Texas.

 Peaches are classified as clings if the flesh clings to the pit and freestones if it does not.
 Here is a sampling of some cultivars and their chilling requirements:

 - Flordaprince (Prunus persica 'Flordaprince'), a small cling, 100 hours.

 - EarliGrande (Prunus persica 'EarliGrande'), a small to medium semicling, 200 hours.